Garcia vs. Vasquez

 Arguments of the Petitioners

-• A notice of lis pendens should be annotated on the titles of the disputed properties to protect the estate's interest while the mandamus case is pending.
+- A notice of lis pendens should be annotated on the titles transferred to Alfonso Precilla because the properties belong to the estate and the issue is pending before the SC.

 Arguments of the Respondents